shivanirak14/Engage_2022/README.md

 The problem statement for this project involves recording attendance of a student with the help of a web application that takes the live image of a person as an input.

 <h1>Project Description</h1>
-A web based application that activates a webcam in order to take user’s face as input and:<br>
+A web based application that activates a webcam in order to take user’s face as input and:<br><br>
-  (i)displays the name of person whose attendance is being recorded through webcam.<br>
+  (i) displays the name of person whose attendance is being recorded through webcam.<br>
-  (ii)stores this name in a database that contains the Attendance Records.<br>
+  (ii) stores this name in a database that contains the Attendance Records.<br>
-  (iii)displays monthly statistics of Attendance recorded of the user.<br>
+  (iii) displays monthly statistics of Attendance recorded of the user.<br>
-  (iv)displays Attendance analysis of all the students based on the data recorded <br>
+  (iv) displays Attendance analysis of all the students based on the data recorded. <br>

 <h1>Tools, Libraries and Packages</h1>
 <h3>Tools:</h3>